The Best Cat Food for Constipation (Review) in 2021

 - Quality and Amount of Protein

 Cats are carnivores, and as such, have high protein requirements.
 Ideally, you want cat foods that contain good-quality animal protein sources (muscle meats, organs, meat meals, even quality by-products are all good), as well as moderate to high amounts of protein.
 Otherwise healthy felines tend to do well on high-protein diets, so anything between 30-40% of protein on dry basis is excellent.
 Cats with serious digestion problems, including constipation or diarrhea, as well as urinary tract problems, may have different protein requirements.
 In any case, more serious health problems are something you should discuss with your vet (some cats may need to switch to meat-free diets, for example).
+For more options head over to our guide on high protein cat food.

 - Quality and Amount of Fat